Quick and Easy Blueberry Muffins Recipe

 - Fresh Strawberry Muffins with a little spice from cinnamon and black pepper — the black pepper may seem odd, but it is delicious with fresh strawberries.
 The batter is very similar to this recipe!

-- Try our Classic Chocolate Chip Muffins with brown sugar, a vanilla-scented batter and lots of chocolate chips.
+- Try our Classic Chocolate Chip Muffins with brown sugar, sour cream, a vanilla-scented batter and lots of chocolate chips.
 There’s a little sour cream added to the batter to make it extra delicious, and you can even add blueberries or strawberries for a fruit-chocolate combination.

 Recipe updated, originally posted December 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne